 This is the bummer part of growing pineapples.
-They can take 18-to-24 months to produce a harvest.
+Pineapples grow for 18-to-24 months before they’ll produce a harvest.
 And in that time they only produce one pineapple.
 That’s a lot of waiting for a single fruit.
 When we moved into our former place, the front yard had two large pineapple plantings (above).
 We ended up waiting until all of the fruit had ripened, and then changing that area into a terraced vegetable garden.
 The pineapples worked well to utilize the sloped front yard, but I really wanted a more productive area.
 [Read about how I made my yard more productive here.]

 These days, we tuck pineapple plants into gaps in our more permanent plantings, rather than setting aside an entire area to grow them.

 Pineapple plants are easy to grow!
 To plant a pineapple, you’ll need to eat one.
 A regular ole pineapple from the grocery store will do.
 Pineapples are not grown from seed.
 Instead, you’ll propagate a new plant from the crown of a ripe fruit.
 This also means that the pineapple variety you just ate is what you’ll harvest.
 There are a few named varieties of pineapple, but they’re not generally labeled.
 You probably won’t know what kind of pineapple you’re planting if you pick one up at the supermarket.